 In re Good Technology Corporation Stockholder Litig.

-- Settlement of $35 million for claim against J.P.
-Morgan Securities LLC and proposed settlement of $17 million for claims against director defendants and their affiliated venture capital funds arising out of challenge to dual-track sale/IPO process that resulted in sale of company to BlackBerry Limited
+- Settlements of $35 million for claim against J.P.
+Morgan Securities LLC and $17 million for claims against director defendants and their affiliated venture capital funds arising out of challenge to dual-track sale/IPO process that resulted in sale of company to BlackBerry Limited

 In re Third Avenue Trust Shareholder and Derivative Litigation